simpleledgerinc/grpc-bchrpc-node/README.md

 # BCHD gRPC Interface for Node.js Clients

+This package provides a node.js client for connecting local BCHD instances of BCHD via gRPC.

 ## Install
-`npm i grpc-bchrpc-node` (for web-browser based projects see [this](https://github.com/jcramer/grpc-bchrpc-web) version)
+`$ npm i grpc-bchrpc-node` (for web-browser based projects see [this](https://github.com/jcramer/grpc-bchrpc-web) version)

 ### Build from source (from `./bchrpc.proto`)
-1. Install Protocol Compiler from: https://github.com/protocolbuffers/protobuf
+1. Install Protobuf Compiler from: https://github.com/protocolbuffers/protobuf
-2. `npm install`
+2. `$ npm i`
-3. `npm run build && tsc`
+3. `$ npm run build`

 ## Example usage

 In this simple example we create a new client that connects to `bchd.greyh.at:8335` by default.
 We call `getRawTransaction` and then print the results to the console.
-We use `reverseOrder` in call to getRawTransaction because BCHD works with transaction hash not the conventional reversed hash/txid.
+We use `reversedHashOrder` in call to getRawTransaction because BCHD works with transaction hash not the conventional reversed hash/txid.

 ```ts
 let grpc = new GrpcClient();